strontic/strontic.github.io/xcyclopedia/library/ROUTE.EXE-9F1D7D1689A3ED0B49E124CAA1C3FEA7.md

 ## Possible Misuse

 *The following table contains possible examples of `ROUTE.EXE` being misused.
-While `ROUTE.EXE` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ROUTE.EXE` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --